 Autrey Mill Nature Preserve and Heritage Center, 9770 Autrey Mill Road

 A grassroots effort in 1988 saved an old mill site, and halted demolition of historic buildings on the site.
-Out of that effort came a 46-acre sanctuary with two miles of scenic walking trails that wind past a creek, rocky shoals, wildflowers and native Georgia plants and animal life.
+Out of that effort came a 46-acre sanctuary with three miles of scenic walking trails that wind past a creek, rocky shoals, wildflowers and a variety of native Georgia plants and animal life.

-Over the years, several historic farmstead buildings and exhibit pieces from the 1800s from around the area were relocated to Autrey Mill Heritage Village, which now includes a general store, a mill, and an historic church.
-The historic buildings can be rented for special events.
+Over the years, several historic farmstead buildings and exhibit pieces from the 1800s from around the area were relocated to Autrey Mill Heritage Village, which includes a general store, a historic church, tenant farm house, and smokehouse.

-Autrey Mill offers summer camps for youngsters, acoustic concerts, trail hikes, heritage tours, special events, and animal exhibits.
+summer camps for youngsters, trail hikes, wildlife and animal displays, special events, and much more!